 Watch List Considerations

-It remains to be seen how Atlanta will go about filling out their bench and addressing the holes in their outfield, though it stands to reason they’ll look to add at least one impact bat before the season to replace Marcell Ozuna.
-Truth be told, there aren’t many fantasy-relevant players on their bench as far as 2021 is concerned.
-As far as prospects go, Drew Waters is an interesting player to watch, especially if Atlanta chooses to address their outfield holes in-house.
-If he can translate his numbers in the minors to the big leagues, there’s 20+ stolen base potential with some pop and a decent batting average to boot.
+It remains to be seen how Atlanta will go about filling out their bench, and after the signing of Marcell Ozuna it’s difficult to tell how much more room they have in their budget.
+As things stand, there aren’t many fantasy-relevant players on their bench as far as 2021 is concerned.
+Drew Waters is an interesting player to watch, especially if Ender Inciarte and Christian Pache can’t plug the remaining outfield hole themselves.
+If Waters can translate his numbers in the minors to the big leagues, there’s 20+ stolen base potential with some pop and a decent batting average to boot.

 By Ryan Amore